Materials-Consortia/OPTIMADE/optimade.rst

   A list of dictionaries which provide information related to the axes of an array property, which is relevant for slicing.
   Each item, in order, represents the array axis as declared in the corresponding property definition.

-  Each item MUST be a dictionary with the following REQUIRED fields:
+  Each item MUST be a dictionary with the following REQUIRED field:

   - :field:`dimension_name`: String.
     The dimension name of the corresponding array axis.

-  If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present, otherwise it MUST be omitted or equal to :val:`null`:
+  If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present, otherwise the key MUST be omitted or equal to :val:`null`:

   - :field:`requested_slice`: Dictionary.
     A field that describes the requested slice that was provided via the query parameter :query-param:`property_slices`.